-3-13 Output Ranges - Models 6466C and 6483C Only
+3-13 Output Ranges -- Modeis 6466C and 6483C Only

-3-14 Model 6466C can be operated in one of two output ranges while Model 6483C has three output ranges (refer to Specification Table, 1 if the second has units).
-No range switching is required but the current and voltage requirements of the load should be predetermined to ensure that the ratings for a particular range will not be exceeded.
+3-14 Model 6466C can be operated in one of two output ranges while Model 6483C has three output rangus (refer to Specification Table, 1-1, for these units).
+Note the sequirements of the load should be predetermined to ensure that the ratings for a particular range will not be exceeded.
 If a rating is exceeded, one of the supply's internal protection circuits will be activated.
 For example, if the supply is operating in the high voltage, low current range and the output current exceeds the rating for that range, the overcurrent circuit will become activated and shut off the supply.